 What can be funded?

 This is an activation fund and it is intended to help cover programme or service delivery costs.
-We are interested in receiving applications that take innovative approaches to engaging our priority groups in quality play, active recreation and sport experiences that meet their needs.
+We would love to see examples of innovative approaches to engaging our priority groups in quality experiences that meet their needs.

 This includes costs of: